photoprism/photoprism/README.md

 *Note: This software is under active development.
 There is no stable release yet.
 Please leave a star if you think this is useful and ask if you have any questions.*

-The final release will contain the following features (tested as a proof-of-concept):
+Our goal is to provide the following features for the first release (tested as a proof-of-concept and partly implemented):

 - [Web frontend](assets/docs/img/screenshot.jpg)
 - High-performance command line tool